 - Implement your plan of action.

 Smart leaders understand the inherent value of setting targets.
 Targets provide focus and direction.
 Collaborate with your team to establish achievable targets.
 Secure support from the C-Suite for the process.
-Ensure everyone agrees that acheiving the target demonstrates your functions contribution, impact and value.
+Ensure everyone agrees that achieving the target demonstrates your function’s contribution, impact, and value.

 This approach will ensure that the performance targets reflect how success will be measured.
 Take your Performance Journey to new heights with Accelance®